 While a good finish will protect furniture against sun damage, even the best of finishes will fade over time.
 This is why you will still want to find ways to limit sun exposure.
 If you can keep the furniture out of the sun, the finish will last longer.

 Protecting Fabrics and Upholstery

-If you are looking for a fabric that will stand up well to UV rays, synthetics tend to outlast natural fibres in this regard.
-As another point, you may also want to consider the colours of the fabric.
+If you are looking for a fabric that will stand up well to UV rays, synthetics tend to outlast natural fibers in this regard.
+As another point, you may also want to consider the colors of the fabric.
 With darker fabrics and upholstery, sun fading will be much more noticeable.
-With a lighter shade, it will be longer before you start to notice issues with fading.
+With a lighter shade, it will be long before you start to notice issues with fading.
 The same is also true when it comes to protecting against carpet fading.

 If you have leather furniture, the best option is to avoid sun exposure as much as possible.
 If your floor plan will allow it, move the furniture away from the windows.
 If not, you are going to have to get some sunscreen blinds if you want to keep the leather in good condition.

 You want your furniture to stay in good shape for as long as possible.
 It’s not just that you want to maintain the look of the room and the interior design; furnishing a home can be expensive and you want to get the most for your money.
 By getting the right blinds and taking some steps to protect furniture from sun damage, you can extend the life of your furniture and maintain its appearance.

 - Garden / Landscaping / Patio — 262

 - Floors / Tile / Hardwood — 115